 Total votes cast 184

-22m.
-The deep corner gives jamming and bridging to a stance on the Pulpit.
-Continue up the awkward corner-crack above to a tricky but well protected exit up a short groove.
+The steep angular corner is jammed and bridged to a stance on the Pulpit.
+Continue up the wide and awkward corner crack above to a tricky but well-protected exit up a short blank groove.

 Login to your ROCKFAX account to add your comments - Search for comments.

 It's much easier to bridge and layback this route, rather than jamming it.
 Bit hard for VS perhaps, but plenty of good resting positions.

 this is solid VS, but really sustained - really tests your stamina. the last moves had me very worried - it all shelves toward you